MohamedKamalNagi/TTS-Voice-Cloning/README.md

     split_sentences=True
 )

-📂 Project Structure
-├── d.py              # Main script (voice cloning example)
-├── input.wav         # Reference speaker audio (provide your own)
-├── output.wav        # Generated speech
-├── README.md         # Documentation

-⚡ Notes

-Make sure input.wav is a clear voice recording (mono, 16kHz preferred).

-Use CUDA for faster inference if available.

-You can change language="en" to "ar", "fr", "de", etc.
+You can change the language by modifying language="en" to "ar", "fr", "de", etc.

+⚡ Tips

+✅ Use CUDA GPU if available (device = "cuda") for faster generation.

+✅ Test different reference audios for better cloning quality.

+✅ Try longer texts with split_sentences=True for smoother audio.

 🤝 Credits